Mqxsyy/LuminaDocs/docs/nodes/intro.md

 &nbsp;&nbsp;&nbsp;&nbsp; **Logic Group** contains nodes that utilize connections and don’t go inside the systems.

+&nbsp;&nbsp;&nbsp;&nbsp; There is also a hidden **Mixed Group**, which have the combined functionality of Initialize and Update groups.

 _Sidenote: I would hope that the nodes themselves have self explanatory names and fields._